Henry (Opukaha’ia) Obookiah’s Cenotaph, Cornwall

 … The founders chose this nowheresville, rather than a city like Boston or New Haven, so as to hinder the foreign students from “acquiring the tastes and habits of city life.”
 Cornwall was not then, nor is it now, known for its theaters.
 I passed through it a couple of centuries after the school was built, and from what I could tell the closest thing to entertainment was the town blood drive.

 So then the kid (with 11 others) learned all about Jesus and did their thing that you already read about.
 Lyman Beecher himself gave the sermon at his funeral.
-(He was, of course, Harriet Beecher Stowe’s pop.)
+(He was, of course, Harriet Beecher Stowe’s father.)

 His cenotaph says: